 For over 20 years, STEP has built a sterling record of student success.
 STEP has taken many forms over the years, but has a consistent record of attracting students who earn national merit awards, including the BOREN Scholarship, White House Internships, Hispanic Congressional Caucus Fellowship, Rangel Summer Internships, and many other AU awards and honors.

 STEP participants also complete their education at very high rates.
-The program lasts for eight weeks during the summer; however, our commitment to STEP students lasts for their entire career at American University.
+The program lasts for seven weeks during the summer; however, our commitment to STEP students lasts for their entire career at American University.

-Our STEP 2018 cohort had the opportunity to participate in Explore DC, sponsored by AU's Center for Community Engagement and Service.
+Our STEP 2019 cohort had the opportunity to participate in Explore DC, sponsored by AU's Center for Community Engagement and Service.
 Explore DC gives students a chance to acclimate to DC, explore the burning issues faced by community members, and expose themselves to some of the cultural and historical resources that exist.
 Our STEP students volunteered at A Wider Circle, Martha's Table, and the Latin American Youth Center (LAYC).
-This video is a quick recap of what STEP did at LAYC.

 Shannon is responsible for strategic direction for STEP, as well as formulating and implementing various transition initiatives for American University students.